GLOBAL MARKETS-Shares, dollar fall on mixed earnings, China fears

 By Herbert Lash

-U.S. stocks rebounded off earlier weakness as gains in technology companies, especially Facebook, lifted the Nasdaq and pushed the Dow and S&P 500 to trade slightly above break-even.

-The dollar fell against the euro and the yen as investors saw positive economic news in Europe, but a rise in U.S. business spending plans for a third straight month in June was not enough to drive the U.S. currency.
+The dollar eased against the euro and the yen as investors found positive economic news in Europe, but a rise in U.S. business spending plans for a third straight month in June were not enough to drive the U.S. currency.

-In Europe, profit warnings by German heavyweights BASF and Siemens hit the country’s DAX index and cast a shadow over the broader European market, which was seen vulnerable to further declines.

-Results from General Motors and Dow Chemical Co. were generally positive, but with the possible exception of big U.S. banks, corporate America’s earnings for the most part have failed to ignite strong Wall Street gains.
+Results from General Motors and Dow Chemical Co. were generally positive, but with the possible exception of big U.S. banks, corporate America’s profits have failed to impress sufficiently to give Wall Street a major boost.

-Facebook Inc was an exception, notching its biggest single-day percentage gain ever with a 27.6 percent jump to $33.83 a day after the online social network company reported a big jump in mobile advertising revenue.
+Germany’s BASF, the world’s largest chemical company, was among the biggest losers, citing China’s slowdown as a particular concern.
+Siemens, Germany’s No. 2 company by market value, said it did not expect to reach its 2014 profit margin target.

 In London, mining shares were also big losers, led by Anglo American and Rio Tinto, as mounting worries about China halted a recovery rally in the sector.

-German government bonds fell as a bout of better data out of major European economies this week prompted investors to dump safe-haven assets.

-German business morale rose for a third straight month in July, Spain’s unemployment rate fell for the first time in two years and UK growth sped up in the second quarter, separate releases showed.
+Germany’s influential Ifo think-tank said business morale in Europe’s largest economy had improved for a third straight month in July thanks to higher exports and consumer demand.

+Britain then reported its economy had grown 0.6 percent between April and June compared with the previous three months, and by 1.4 percent from the same period a year ago, its best performance since early 2011.

-German 10-year yields were up 3.2 basis points at 1.67 percent, while German Bund futures settled down 44 ticks at 142.28 after Wednesday’s more than full-point drop.
+German 10-year yields were last up 1.69 percent, while Bund futures were down 51 ticks at 142.21 in choppy trading.

 The euro was near a one-month peak in New York trading after the German Ifo survey.
 The influential think tank’s business climate index rose to 106.2 in July from 105.9 a month ago, just ahead of forecasts of a 106.1 reading.